uschpc/webportal-netlify-gatsby/src/navigation/education-and-outreach/seminars-and-workshops.md

 >Note: Due to the ongoing COVID-19 pandemic, all workshops are currently being held over Zoom.

+To see which courses are being taught by the CARC this month, see our [Events page](/news-and-events/events).

 The Research Facilitation & Applications team is frequently developing new workshops for CARC users, including workshops on useful software and programming languages.
 Currently, the following workshops are offered on a rotating basis:

 ### **Introduction to HPC**